ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 **Last Updated: November 11, 2025**

-At CultureCrunch, we believe privacy starts with minimalism.
+At Culture Crunch, we believe privacy starts with minimalism.
 This Privacy Policy explains how we collect, use, and protect your information when you use our leadership development platform at https://culturecrunch.io.
 We've designed our system around a core principle: collect only what matters, at the team level, to power leadership transformation without compromising individual privacy.

 Please read this privacy policy carefully.
 If you do not agree with these terms, please do not access our platform or use our services.